Fungal outbreak threatens tricolored bat with extinction

 The rest of the year, tricolored bats roost among leaf clusters in trees and slip out at dusk to catch insects such as flies, moths and beetles.

-Their sharp drop-off makes the bats more vulnerable to other threats worsened by temperature and precipitation changes linked to global warming, the Fish and Wildlife Service said.
-Among them are habitat disturbances and deaths at wind turbines.
+Their sharp drop-off makes the bats more vulnerable to other threats worsened by temperature and precipitation changes linked to global warming, including collisions with wind turbines, the Fish and Wildlife Service said.

-When adding a species to the endangered or threatened list, officials often designate “critical habitat” areas where they can be protected.
-But the agency decided against that for the tricolored bat because habitat loss isn't causing its slump.
+When adding a species to the endangered or threatened list, officials often identify “critical habitat” areas where they can be protected.
+But the agency decided against that for the tricolored bat because forest habitat loss isn't a primary cause of its slump.
 And publicly identifying places where they roost might increase danger of vandalism or other damage.

 “As long as we maintain forests to provide adequate forage, they have what they need,” Kurta said.
 “It's the disease that's really killing them.”